3 Major Concerns of the Medical Cannabis Community

 Resolving What Some Call “Highway Robbery” Prices

 What some are calling “highway robbery” prices can be resolved by providing more dispensaries in more locations.
-But, again, the concerns of the medical cannabis community are not equivalent to those in the recreational cannabis community.
+But, again, the expressions of the medical cannabis community are not equivalent to those in the recreational cannabis community.
 To truly look out for medical cannabis patients, we ought to allow patients to pick up their medicine at any dispensary they want.

 Recreational users aren’t tied to a handful of locations, but rather, they can go to any licensed dispensary in their state.
 But medical patients often have to pick one dispensary at a time.
 Furthermore, changing which dispensary you get your medical cannabis can also be an annoyance in itself if the system isn’t streamlined.
 Why must medical users be subjected to this burden, again, causing some to drive far and wide simply to get their medicine at a reasonable cost?